-Today, Roatan is still mostly undeveloped.
-From the air, you see an island that is about 60 kilometers (40 miles) long Mahogany Bay Cruise Ship dock blends in to the scenery and 8 kilometers (5 miles) at its widest point… And green!
+Today, Roatán is still mostly undeveloped.
+From the air, you see an island that is about 60 kilometers (40 miles) long and 8 kilometers (5 miles) at its widest point… And green!

 There are no high-rise hotels; building regulations don’t allow high buildings and there are density setbacks from the beach and strict controls on development, particularly close to the water.

-Roatan has a tropical climate with little change in temperature from winter to summer but with variation in rainfall between the wet and dry seasons.
-Average annual temperature is 85°F/29°C but ranges between 77°F and 84°F (25°C-29°C).
+Roatán has a tropical climate with little change in temperature from winter to summer but with variation in rainfall between the wet and dry seasons.
+Average annual temperature is 85°F (29°C) but ranges between 77°F and 84°F (25°C and 29°C).

-Can you live on US$1,000 a month on Roatan?
-Certainly, but be prepared to grow your own fruits and vegetables (fortunately, that’s easy to do in this fertile soil and warm climate) and maybe raise pigs and chickens.
+Can you live on US$1,000 a month in Roatán?
+Certainly, especially if you’re thinking of growing your own fruits and vegetables (fortunately, that’s easy to do in this fertile soil and warm climate), and maybe raise hens for organic eggs.

-You can eat out at restaurants that offer culinary delights from a wide range of countries including Peru, Argentina, India, Thailand, England, South Africa, Italy, China, New Zealand, Jamaica, America, Canada and, of course, Honduras.
-A good meal will range anywhere from $8.00 to $15.00.
+You can eat out at restaurants that offer culinary delights from a wide range of countries such as Peru, Argentina, India, Thailand, England, South Africa, Italy, China, New Zealand, Jamaica, America, Canada and, of course, Honduras.
+A good meal will range anywhere between US$8 and US$15.

-Roatan is fortunate to be located in the original banana republic, so fruit is plentiful and varied on the mainland of Honduras, but still has to be brought to the island.
-There are also American-style supermarkets, so there is access to products you will be familiar with.
-An average monthly budget for food and household items for a couple is US$500.
+Roatán is fortunate to be located in the original banana republic, so fruit is plentiful and varied on the mainland of Honduras, but still has to be brought to the island.
+There are also American-style supermarkets so there is access to products you will be familiar with.
+The average monthly budget for food and household items for a couple is US$500.

 |Rent||HNL 25,000||Furnished, two-bedroom apartment.|